Chart Color Schemes

 Rockville has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of November 2025, Rockville's estimated population is around 3,644.
-This reflects an increase of 440 people since the 2021 Census, which reported a population of 3,204.
-The change was inferred from AreaSearch's estimation of the resident population at 3,382 following examination of the latest ERP data release by the ABS in June 2024 and an additional nine validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,878 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Rockville's growth of 13.7% since the 2021 census exceeded both the non-metro area's 8.8% and the national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 46.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Rockville's population is estimated at around 3,797 as of Nov 2025.
+This reflects an increase of 593 people (18.5%) since the 2021 Census, which reported a population of 3,204 people.
+The change is inferred from the resident population of 3,526 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,957 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Rockville's 18.5% growth since the 2021 census exceeded the non-metro area (8.8%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 46.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, lower quartile growth of Australia's regional areas is anticipated.
-The suburb is expected to increase by 114 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 6.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, lower quartile growth of Australia's regional areas is anticipated, with the Rockville statistical area (Lv2) expected to increase by 114 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population